One of the quieter but more important realizations over the last year has been how much platform lifecycle expectations have changed.

 I just wanted to post this up in case it helps someone else out.

-Short recap: Starting yesterday, when our VBR server was inadvertently rebooted and finished applying some patches that were outstanding for many weeks (don’t get me started on the fiasco of a background story), we started getting multiple failures and error messages.
+Starting yesterday, when our VBR server was inadvertently rebooted and finished applying some patches that were outstanding for many weeks (don’t get me started on the fiasco of a background story), we started getting multiple failures and error messages.
 I only caught this while doing a job reconfiguration and trying to map a cloned job to an existing backup chain, which was failing with an error of “Unable to perform data sovereignty check…".
+The displayed size on disk listed under the Backup Repository selection of the Storage screen in the Backup Job wizard displayed a helpful “Failed” text.

 Whew, that title is a mouthful.
 This post will cover the installation and configuration of the Pure Storage plugin for Veeam Backup & Recovery, but we’ll incorporate some background first.